oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-update-your-work-details-on-crm/rule.md

 ---

 Not only that you can add or update clients' detail, but you can also update your work details on CRM, given that you have credentials to do so.

-Here are the steps to modify your work details:​
+Here are the steps to modify your work details:

-​​